Where To Stay in Lake Atitlan: Guide To The Best Towns & Accommodation [2026]

 Santa Cruz is a hub for adventure activities, such as kayaking & SUPs.
 It is also home to the only dive center around Lake Atitlan.

-It is a town of natural beauty but its steep terrain and lack of infrastructure means it may not be suitable for all travelers.
+It is a town of natural beauty, but its steep terrain and lack of infrastructure mean it may not be suitable for all travelers.

 Who will love it: nature lovers, hikers, those searching for peace & tranquility, adventure seekers, free divers, off-the-beaten-path travelers